Foals (band): 2014–2016: What Went Down

-On 2 April 2014, in an interview with NME, Yannis Philippakis said "Over the next month I think we're going to start writing tentatively.
+On 2 April 2014, in an interview with NME, Philippakis said: "Over the next month I think we're going to start writing tentatively.
 We've already got some bits and bobs around some riffs and some vocal melodies.
 I think until May we're gonna go back to Oxford and write in the 'stinkbox' and see what happens."
 On 9 June 2015, Foals unveiled a short video teasing an upcoming album in 2015.

 Foals shared album track "Mountain at My Gates" on 20 June, premiering the song via BBC Radio 1 as Annie Mac's 'Hottest Record'.
 On 29 July, the band followed up the track with an accompanying 3D video, filmed on a GoPro HERO.
 On 6 August, Zane Lowe premiered new song 'A Knife in the Ocean' on his Beats 1 radio show on Apple Music.
 Foals made public a lyric video for 'A Knife In The Ocean' the same day.
 The album What Went Down was released on 28 August 2015.

 In late 2015, "Mountain at My Gates" was featured on the official soundtrack of EA Sports FIFA 16.

 In 2016, Foals toured the UK and Europe in February/March, followed by a US tour, playing a number of songs from What Went Down as well as previous releases, with support from Peace (DJ set) and Everything Everything (UK).